4kpros/next-dashboard/README.md

 Some screenshots below

-By following these steps, you'll have a Nuxt 3 dashboard with essential features up and running in no time!
+By following these steps, you'll have a dashboard with essential features up and running in no time!